- September 08, 1956

 - Not Active

-As the son of touring car drivers, Stefan was involved in the world of racing.
+As the son of touring car driver, Stefan was involved in the world of racing.
 He started to race karting in 1968 and five years later he became the champion.
 After that, Johansson was ready to step to a higher level and bought an old Formula Ford.
 He raced at the national Formula Ford championship, and he won the title in 1977 and after two years he moved to the United Kingdom.

 In 1979, Johansson started to compete in the British Formula 3 championship and won one race driving for Project Four team, owned by the future McLaren F1 team boss Ron Dennis.
 A bit surprisingly, Shadow team offered him a Formula 1 seat for the 1980 season but once he failed to qualify for the season-opening races in Argentina and Brazil, Stefan lost his place and had to wait for another opportunity in Formula 1 for a couple of years.